onur-zengin/aws-ec2-linux-docker/README.md

 ```
 * Review changes and respond with 'yes' to the prompt, or use the '-auto-approve' option.

-* By design; changes made to configuration files will trigger the EC2 instance to be recreated, while its static IP address and application data are persisted.
+* By design; changes made to configuration files will trigger the EC2 instance to be re-created, while its static IP address and application data are persisted.

 ## 6. IN-SERVER CONFIG UPDATES >>> CONSIDER MOVING THIS UNDER LOCAL DEPL.